14 min read

 Most authors who work with traditional publishing houses finish their manuscript several months (if not years!) before they get to see their book in print.

 Many authors find it hard to sit back and wait for their book to be published.
 When you learn how to self publish, you’re able to move forward within a few days when using select self publishing platforms.

 That means you can start building buzz around your book and know it’s going to be released much sooner than it would with a traditional publishing house.

-You get higher royalties when you learn how to self publish a book because you don’t have a traditional publishing house that will take a percentage.
+You get higher royalties when you learn how to self publish because you don’t have a traditional publishing house that will take a percentage.
 This means more profits from book sales will come straight to you.